What does a review of 100 million articles could reveal?

 Original research content can bring in a lot of traffic and social shares.
 As this content is unique, more people will read and share it.

-If you are marketing a SaaS product, you can find out the questions your audience wants answered and then provide solutions with unique data.
+If you are marketing a SaaS product, you can find out the questions your audience wants to be answered and then provide solutions with unique data.

 An example of a company that successfully executed this successfully is Curalate.